SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 16 July, 2024
+### 📅 Wednesday, 17 July, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that occur on July 16:
+Here are some significant events in the USA that have occurred on July 17:

-- **National Atomic Veterans Day**: This day honors the veterans who were exposed to radiation during nuclear weapon tests, during the occupation of Hiroshima and Nagasaki, or as prisoners of war in Japan.
+- **Disneyland Opens (1955)**: The famous Disneyland theme park in Anaheim, California, officially opened to the public.

-- **National Corn Fritters Day**: A fun food holiday celebrating corn fritters, a delicious fried treat popular in various American cuisines.
+- **TWA Flight 800 Crash (1996)**: Trans World Airlines Flight 800 exploded and crashed into the Atlantic Ocean near East Moriches, New York, shortly after takeoff, resulting in the deaths of all 230 passengers and crew on board.

-- **Apollo 11 Launch Anniversary (1969)**: On July
+- **
 ### Positive Qoute
 ------
-"🌟 Every day is a new beginning.
-Take a deep breath, smile, and start again. 💪😊"
+"Embrace the journey, 🌍 trust the process, and let your light shine bright! ✨😊"